Fainting & Foster Placements

 I have a tendency to faint.
 If you do, too, then you know just how terrible and out-of-control the feeling is.
 My perfect fainting formula is this: blood/injury/medical incident + worry/fear = guaranteed faint.
 I inherited this tendency from my mom who is particularly weak.
-My favorite stories include her fainting during a Jerry Bridges sermon at church (I found her laying on the floor of the bathroom), fainting after the deli worker serving her accidentally sliced his finger (She had came to just long enough to ask someone to rescue my three year old brother who had run out of the deli and into the street.), and fainting on two different occasions while watching (...wait for it…) “Twilight.”
+My favorite stories include her fainting during a Jerry Bridges sermon at church (I found her laying on the floor of the bathroom), fainting after the deli worker serving her accidentally sliced his finger (She came to just long enough enlist someone in rescuing my three year old brother who had run out of the deli and into the street.), and fainting on two different occasions while watching (...wait for it…) “Twilight.”

 My own “worst fainting story” is just as shame/laugh worthy.
 (So you can laugh along with me, let me start off by saying “no little girls were harmed in the writing of this post.”
 The girl in the story just had a high fever and ended up being completely fine.)

 My husband and I were having a reading/coffee date at Barnes & Noble (the greatest way in all the world to spend $5 and three hours) when we ran into a friend from church.
 While we light-heartedly greeted him, he looked at us in terror and then down at his daughter lying in his arms and blurted out: “She’s having a seizure!”
 She was.
 She was lying in his arms, having a seizure.
 It was heart-breaking and terrifying, so I did what any strong, capable mother would do.
 I fainted.
 Movie-style.
 Onto the ground.
 In the middle of Barnes & Noble.